RawanMH-1125/azure-ml-pipeline-optimization/README.md

 The following preprocessing steps were applied to the dataset:

-- Handling missing values by removing null records
+- The dataset uses "unknown" to represent missing values, which were handled during preprocessing.
 - Encoding categorical variables using one-hot encoding and binary encoding
 - Mapping categorical features such as month and day_of_week to numerical values
 - Splitting the dataset into training and testing sets